oob-skulden/Rivus/README.md

 It:

-- does not modify files
+- Does not modify files
-- does not write to the repo (except temp files in `/tmp`, which are cleaned on exit)
+- Does not write to the repo (except temp files in /tmp, which are cleaned on exit)
-- does not install anything
+- Does not install anything
-- does not phone home
+- Does not phone home
-- does not execute project code
+- Does not execute project code
-- does not require root
+- Does not require root
-- does not trust user input without validation
+- Does not trust user input without validation

 If it breaks, it fails closed and tells you why.
 If you find a way to make it do something dangerous, that’s a bug — please report it.

 -----

 ## When You Should Not Use Zimara

-- You want vulnerability scores and CVE feeds → use a SAST tool
+- You want vulnerability scores and CVE feeds - use a SAST tool
-- You need compliance paperwork → hire an auditor
+- You need compliance paperwork - hire an auditor
-- You expect it to fix problems for you → it won’t, by design
+- You expect it to fix problems for you - it won’t, by design
-- You want cloud or runtime analysis → wrong layer entirely
+- You want cloud or runtime analysis - wrong layer entirely
-- You think bash scripts are “unprofessional” → we can’t be friends
+- You think bash scripts are “unprofessional” - we can’t be friends

 Zimara is a flashlight, not an autopilot.